sockeqwe/mosby/README.md

 where you have to replace x.x.x with the latest version.

 This library uses annotation processing libraries.
-Therefore you also have to include the following dependencies and you need to apply Hugo Visser's awesome [android-apt](https://bitbucket.org/hvisser/android-apt) gradle plugin to run annotation processing.
+You need to apply Hugo Visser's awesome [android-apt](https://bitbucket.org/hvisser/android-apt) gradle plugin to run annotation processing and you have to include the following dependencies:

 ```groovy
 buildscript {